RuleML/deliberation-ruleml/README.md

 3. Select an issue from the issue tracker to work on, or create a new issue.

-4. Create and switch to a new branch in your local repo, with name, say, Issue#45.([3])
+4. Create and switch to a new branch in your local repo, with name, say, issue45.([3])

-    $ git checkout -b Issue#45
+    $ git checkout -b issue45

 5. Modify your local clone:
-  a) Make your changes in your usual working environment (plain text eclipse, oXygen, ...), and test your modifications
+  a) Make your changes in your usual working environment (plain text editor, eclipse, oXygen, ...), and test your modifications
   b) Optional: If you add or delete files or folders, use

     $ git add -A